notofonts/noto-docs/src/descriptions/NotoSansMyanmar.md

-Noto Sans Myanmar is a sanserif design for texts in the Myanmar script.
+Noto Sans Myanmar is a sans serif design for texts in the Myanmar script.
 It contains 610 glyphs, 7 OpenType features, and supports 239 characters from 4 Unicode blocks.